 The CEO provides input and makes recommendations to the Committee as to the salaries of the other executive officers.
-The Committee reviews the input and recommendations, looks at publicly available information relating to the compensation paid executive officers of public companies in the same industry, considers the Company's operating profitability, growth and revenues and profits and overall financial condition and makes a subjective evaluation of each individual officer's contribution to these results.
+The Committee reviews the input and recommendations, looks, as disclosed above, at publicly available information relating to the compensation paid executive officers of public companies in the same industry, considers the Company's operating profitability, growth and revenues and profits and overall financial condition and makes a subjective evaluation of each individual officer's contribution to these results.
 Based on the foregoing, the Committee then makes a final determination of each executive officer's base salary.
 The Committee then submits a report of its determination to the board of directors for its input.
+See "Compensation of Executive Officers - 2007 CEO and Executive Officer Compensation" below.